Professor DiCaro is the former Chief of Police of Gates, New York. He teaches Technology in Criminal Justice. firstname.lastname@example.org

 Professor Nowak is the former Public Defender of Monroe County.
-He teaches law-related courses, including Seminar in Law and Evidence.
+He has taught law-related courses, including Seminar in Law and Evidence.

 Hon.
 Howard Relin

 Professor Relin is the former District Attorney of Monroe County.
-He teaches a number of law-related courses.
+He has taught a number of law-related courses.

 Brian Shiffrin, Esq.